BrendanSluke/FizzBuzzSolver/README.md

 This JSON body consists of 2 properties:

-- `maxNumber`: Indicates how many numbers the current FizzBuzz request should solve for (Example 100 in the classic FizzBuzz case)
+- `maxNumber`: Indicates how many numbers the current FizzBuzz request should solve for (Example: 100 in the classic FizzBuzz case)
 - `divisors`: This is a dynamically sized collection of key-value pairs that allows you to customize the total number of divisors along with each divisor's numeric value and the output string value.
 (Example: 3-Fizz and 5-Buzz for the classic FizzBuzz case)

 ### Example Input JSON Body 1 (Classic Case)